£

-Sickness and vomiting can be caused by the blood cancer itself, or as a side effect of treatment for blood cancer.
+Sickness and vomiting can be caused by blood cancer itself, or be a side effect of treatment for blood cancer.

 Some blood cancers can make you feel sick because of the physical and emotional changes they can cause.
-Here are some of the underlying causes:
+Some underlying causes are:

 You may feel sick or vomit if you have constipation (difficulty pooing), or other problems with your bowels.